 • Displays commitment to the protection and safeguarding of children and young people

-• Respects and values the different experiences, ideas and backgrounds other can bring to work and to teams.
+• Respects and values the different experiences, ideas and backgrounds that others can bring to work and to teams.

-• Is resilient and demonstrates ability to work well under pressure
+• Resilient and demonstrates ability to work well under pressure

 • Manages time effectively

 • Is willing to work within organisational processes and procedures to meet required standards for the role.

 • Is committed to continuous personal and professional development

 • Level 4 / foundation Degree / Honours Degree / EYPS.